bodkin-fletcher/heartwood/README.md

 ## Scripts
 - Scripts in `builtin` and `custom` folders must export a single function using `export default`.
 - The function takes an input object and returns a result object.
+- Scripts can optionally export an `info` object to provide metadata about the script.

+## TGDF Integration
+- **Tagged Data Format** (TGDF) is the default data representation format.
+- TGDF utility endpoints:
+  - `/api/status` - Check TGDF support status
+  - `/api/convert` - Convert regular JSON to TGDF format
+- All API responses use TGDF format by default
+- For legacy format, use:
+  - `?tgdf=false` query parameter, or
+  - `X-Use-TGDF: false` header
+- The `utils/tgdf.js` module provides helper functions for TGDF conversion:
+  - `toTgdf()` - Convert data to TGDF format
+  - `fromTgdf()` - Extract data from TGDF format
+  - `isTgdf()` - Check if data is in TGDF format
+  - `ensureTgdf()` - Ensure data is in TGDF format
+- See `custom/tgdf-example.js` for TGDF functionality examples.

 ## Offline Capability
 - Uses Yarn's PnP and zero installs for offline dependency management.